Dooez/thoren-build/index.md

 A first layer is needed to seal all of the through holes in the pcb, including hot swap sockets.
-And if the holes in the sockets are not sealed during the vaccuumation, the experience shows that the silicone will get in :( The first layer is not coverd, so any trapped air can be poked with a needle.
+And if the holes in the sockets are not sealed during the vaccuumation, the experience shows that the silicone will get in :( The first layer is not covered and is poured only over open parts of the pcb, so any trapped air can be poked with a needle.

 ![Cover for the bottom surface](./content/6-cover.jpg) The cover design took multiple iterations and proved that the carcass design is